banner type: None

 Why is the occupancy rate important?

 Low occupancy rates don’t spell disaster, but they can be cause for concern.
-While the pandemic brought lower occupancy, levels have returned and, in some cases, surpassed pre-pandemic levels.
+While the pandemic brought low demand, levels have returned and, in some cases, surpassed pre-pandemic levels.
 It’s crucial to understand your occupancy levels so you can make smart pricing decisions to help you increase profitability.

 The occupancy rate is a barometer for success in that it lets you know how successful you’ve been in securing bookings.
-With time, you can put together data to identify trends such as low versus high occupancy seasons, how various local events and promotions affect occupancy, and if your occupancy rate increases in tandem with your marketing campaigns.
+With time, you can put together data to identify trends such as low versus very high demand seasons, how various local events and promotions affect occupancy, and if your occupancy rate increases in tandem with your marketing campaigns.
+Implementing effective strategies can help increase occupancy and ensure higher room utilization.

 While it won’t indicate how healthy your cash flow is, it can let you know when it’s time to take action and create new initiatives to boost your average daily rate (ADR).